broadinstitute/dsp-appsec-infrastructure-apps/docs/src/docs/secret_deplyment.md

 title: Secret deployment for each app
 ---

-Secrets deployed for each namespace in cluster.
+Secrets deployed for each namespace in the cluster.
 Values must be encoded.

 ### Sdarq secrets